RichColeman/ConcertBuddy/README.md

 ## Want to help?

 If you have ideas on improvements or bugs, please utilize the issues tab to post, or feel free to do a pull request!
+We have some cool features planned for 2.0 so come back and check it out!